 And, as a non-EU citizen you can get some of this back!

 The process can be confusing and involves a lot of rules, paperwork and patience, so for small purchases it might not be worth your time.
-But if you find yourself loading up on souvenirs or going on a shopping spree at an outlet mall (like I did during my last trip), all the hassle might be worth it.
+But if you find yourself loading up on souvenirs or going on a shopping spree at an outlet mall, all the hassle might be worth it.

 Below I’ll go over the rules and list some tips.
 These should only be taken as guidelines as they are based on my own recent experience and your personal experiences may vary.